TatumRobotics/astrobox_miband_watch/README.md

 ## Getting the authentication token

 1. Install the official [Mi Fitness](https://play.google.com/store/apps/details?id=com.xiaomi.wearable&hl=en_US) app on an Android phone (I used version 3.47.0)
-2. Sign in and connect to the Mi Band
+2. Sign in, connect, and pair the Mi Band by going to "Device" at the bottom
 3. Go to the phone's Bluetooth settings
 4. Tap on the Mi Band and press "Unpair" in the bottom right
 5. Connect the phone to any computer via USB